Spy vs. Spy (2005 video game)

 Spy vs. Spy is a video game developed by Vicious Cycle Software and published by Global Star Software.
 The game is based on the MAD magazine's titular comic strip.
-The game features the two spies ("Black" and "White") in a unique story mode, plus two other game modes ("Modern" and "Classic"), and a multiplayer mode for up to 4 players.
+The game features the two spies ("Black" and "White") in a story mode, plus two other game modes ("Modern" and "Classic"), and a multiplayer mode for up to 4 players.
 The overall gameplay is a modernized version of the older Spy vs. Spy series of games in 3D environments.
 The game received a generally mixed reception upon release.
 In line with other online-enabled games on the Xbox, multiplayer on Xbox Live was available to players until April 15, 2010.
-Spy vs. Spy is now playable online again on the replacement online servers called Insignia.
+Spy vs. Spy was made playable online again in 2023, on the replacement online servers called Insignia.

 Game modes

 Story mode

-In this single-player mode, the player is able to choose between Black Spy or White Spy to complete a variety of missions filled with puzzles and a cast of enemies, including the enemy spy, all of which are AI-controlled.
-The story has been developed to be like an extended episode of the 1960s cartoon with a modern twist.
-The choice of spy does not matter –– the player will still receive the same weapons and gadgets on either campaign.
-Likewise also, there are the same missions each way.
-The main story in this mode revolves around the two spies trying to stop the superweapon of an evil general and trying to outsmart each other along the way.
+In this single-player mode, the player is able to choose between Black Spy or White Spy to complete a variety of missions filled with puzzles and a cast of enemies, all of which are AI-controlled.
+The story presents as an extended episode of the 1960s cartoon with a modern twist.
+The choice of spy does not matter, the player receives the same weapons, gadgets and missions in either campaign.
+The main story revolves around the two spies trying to stop the superweapon of an evil general and trying to outsmart each other along the way.